 - DJI Phantom 3 Standard – won’t require the same amount of money as its cousin.
-The drone is the perfect fit if you want to take up aerial photos and videos for the first time ever.
+The drone is perfect if you want to take up aerial photos and videos for the first time ever.
 Bonus point: you get a drone that offers full compatibility with the features found in all the other Phantom 3 models on the market.

 - Turbo Ace Matrix – want something that can be carried around when you’re done filming or taking photos?
 The Matrix is all that and more.
-What makes it even more remarkable, though, is its really fast camera (with great stabilization features): 60mph.
+However, what makes it even more remarkable is its really fast 60mph camera that has great stabilization features.
 Build quality makes it one of the sturdiest drones on the market.

-- DJI S1000 Octacopter – professional photographers and film makers will get a kick out of this one.
+- DJI S1000 Octocopter – professional photographers and filmmakers will get a kick out of this one.
 Carrying heavy to very heavy things is no problem for this drone and you’ll see that the moment you put it to the test.

 Most professional photographers already know how to use a drone, since it’s not hugely different from the classic photography work they’ve already been doing.
-Novices who have just bought or maybe even built a drone don’t.
+While novices who have just bought or maybe even built a drone don’t.
 We have a list of useful tips & tricks for this category of users.
 But for now, first things first: 4 rules that you absolutely have to keep in mind before you get to work:

 - Use a combination of gimbal and brushless motor.
 They make rotation around a given axis seamless with minimal effort from the drone itself.
 A power-to-weight ratio is very important when taking photos with a drone.
 The brushless motor and the gimbal are there to do this crucial job.